-The Audit Committee of the Board of Directors, comprised entirely of non-management directors, held six meetings during 2001.
-The members meet the independence and experience requirements of the New York Stock Exchange.
-The charter of the Audit Committee has not been modified since it appeared in the proxy statement dated April 26, 2001 and is attached hereto as Annex II.
+The Audit Committee of the Board of Directors, comprised entirely of non-management directors, held nine meetings during 2002.
+The members meet the independence and experience requirements of the current listing requirements of the New York Stock Exchange.
+The charter of the Audit Committee was amended on September 18, 2002 and is attached hereto as Annex IV.

 The Audit Committee met with the independent public accountants, management, and internal auditors to assure that all were carrying out their respective responsibilities.
 The Audit Committee reviewed the performance and fees of the independent public accountants prior to recommending their appointment, and met with them to discuss the scope and results of their audit work, including the adequacy of internal controls and the quality of financial reporting.
 The Audit Committee discussed with the independent public accountants their judgments regarding the quality and acceptability of the Company's accounting principles, the clarity of its disclosures and the degree of aggressiveness or conservatism of its accounting principles and underlying estimates, and other communications required by Statement of Accounting Standards No. 61, Communications with Audit Committees, as currently in effect.
 The Audit Committee discussed with and received a letter from the independent public accountants confirming their independence, as required by Independence Standards Board Standard No. 1.
-Both the independent public accountants and the internal auditors had full access to the Audit Committee, including regular meetings without management present.
+Both the independent public accountants and the internal auditors had full access to the Audit

+Committee, including regular meetings without management present.
 Additionally, the Audit Committee reviewed and discussed the audited financial statements with management and recommended to the Board of Directors that these financial statements be included in the Company's Form 10-K for filing with the Commission.

-As part of its duties, the Audit Committee also considered whether the provision of services other than audit services during fiscal year 2001 by PricewaterhouseCoopers LLP, the Company's independent public accountants, is compatible with maintaining the accountant's independence.
-See "Item Three: Ratification of Independent Accountants."
+As part of its duties, the Audit Committee also considered whether the provision of services other than audit services during fiscal year 2002 by PricewaterhouseCoopers LLP, the Company's independent public accountants, is compatible with maintaining the accountant's independence.
+See "Item Four: Ratification of Independent Accountants."

-Management is responsible for the Company's financial reporting process, including its system of internal control, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
+Management is responsible for the Company's financial reporting process, including its system of internal controls, and for the preparation of consolidated financial statements in accordance with generally accepted accounting principles.
 The Company's independent auditors are responsible for auditing those financial statements.
 The Audit Committee's responsibility is to monitor and review these processes.
 It is not the Audit Committee's responsibility to conduct auditing or accounting reviews or procedures.
-The members of the Audit Committee are not employees of the Company and they may or may not be experts in the fields of accounting or auditing.
 Therefore, the Audit Committee has relied, without independent verification, on (a) management's representation that the financial statements have been prepared with integrity and objectivity and in conformity with accounting principles generally accepted in the United States and (b) the representations of the independent auditors appearing in the auditor's report on the Company's financial statements.

-AUDIT COMMITTEE
+THE AUDIT COMMITTEE

-David B. Skinner, M.D., Chairman Wendy E. Lane Robert E. Mittelstaedt, Jr.
+Wendy E. Lane, Chairman Robert E. Mittelstaedt, Jr. James B. Powell